Exawind/amr-wind/docs/sphinx/walkthrough/terrain.rst

 ============================

 In this walkthrough, we discuss the steps to setup a terrain simulation using the newly implemented immersed boundary forcing method (IBFM).
-The theory for the technique can be found in the `this link <https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2020MS002141>`_.
+The theory for the technique can be found at `this link <https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2020MS002141>`_.

 The setup for the terrain follows the typical simulation of the atmospheric boundary layer (ABL) using